median-man/my-portfolio/README.md

 * [Freelancer Template](https://startbootstrap.com/template-overviews/freelancer/) (MIT License)

 ## To Do
-- [ ] Automate deployment to google cloud
-- [ ] Format/Edit images to same size for portfolio section and modals
 - [ ] Add alt attr to portfolio images (including modals)
 - [ ] Find or create favicon
 - [ ] Customzie colors and styling